PlanetVormir/RedSkull/README.md

 # RedSkull

+> **Note** Source website for this API has changed, I don't want to reverse engineer it again.
+> Besides, I have a jellyfin server now so I don't need this anyways.

 > _"I guide others to a treasure I cannot possess"_

 RedSkull scrapes a media streaming website and provides its data in form of an API.
 This is merely an indexing API,